-The History of Art Visual Resources Center (VRC) is a departmental resource, providing images for instructional and research purposes.
+The Visual Resources Center (VRC) supports the History of Art department in the areas of digital teaching, image research, obtaining copyright permissions for publication, and audio visual support.
+The VRC builds and maintains an image collection for instructional and research purposes.
 The collection encompasses images of art and architecture of the world ranging from prehistory to contemporary art.
-The History of Art VRC builds and manages an image database, adding approximately 5,000 images per year to the collection.
-Collection development is largely based on faculty requests.
-Our facility located in 307 Doe Library, situated within the Art History/Classics Library on the 3rd floor of Doe Library.
+The VRC adds approximately 8,000 images per year to the collection, based largely on faculty requests.
+Our facility is located in 307 Doe Library, situated within the Art History/Classics Library on the 3rd floor of Doe Library.